Abhi-sec566/VulnPro-Python-Project/README.md

 👾 Stay Legal
 This tool is intended only for authorized testing and educational purposes.
 Use responsibly — you're accountable for your actions.

+> 📜 This project is licensed under **GPLv3 with an anti-rebranding clause**.
+> You are free to fork, study, and contribute — but **you may not rename, rebrand, or redistribute it as your own tool**.